-There is no where in law which states any particular travel pattern you much travel in.
-However the Canal and River Trust (CRT) will sometimes use the way you have travelled to say that you are not travelling lawfully.
+There is nowhere in law which states any particular travel pattern you much travel in.
+However the Canal and River Trust (CRT) will sometimes use the way you have travelled to say if you are using your boat for navigation or not.
 If they think you have stayed too long in one area going in-between places or even just doing a u-turn, they might see you as in the wrong.
 However, CRT might concede to your argument if you can prove that they have gotten your pattern of movement wrong.

 The first thing you should do is get all the sighting data that CRT have of your boat.
 To do this email the following email address to request your sighting data: firstname.lastname@example.org.
 Here is a template letter request-sighting-data (2).

 Then compare CRT’s sighting to where you believe you were.
 To understand what CRT sightings mean, use this link below.
 Click on a lock or a bridge to see what the code is and work it out from there:

 If CRT has got it wrong, email them saying they have got it wrong and show them the evidence.
 Here is a template letter Sighting data is wrong.
 Evidence can include the following but are not necessary exclusive to: